Pranay-Dommati/MyBlogsWebsite/README.md

 4. Push to the branch (`git push origin feature/new-feature`)
 5. Create a Pull Request

-## License

-This project is open source and available under the [MIT License](LICENSE).

 ## Support

 For questions, issues, or suggestions, please open an issue in the GitHub repository.

----

-**Note**: This is a learning project demonstrating Flask web development concepts including user authentication, database relationships, and modern web design patterns.